tucadacoruja/skin.metroid/README.md

 skin.metroid
 ==========

-Metroid, a skin for XBMC Mediacenter.
+Metroid, a skin for XBMC Mediacenter (Gotham)